vyatkin0/health-reporting/README.md

 # health-reporting
-Example of a simple web application for health reporting.
+It is an example of a simple health reporting web application where administrators, doctors, and patients are authenticated using simple secret links containing the user's UUID.

 The solution uses Material UI styled React components (https://mui.com) on the frontend and Spring Boot Service as the backend.